 Traveling With A Disability In Europe Made Easy

 Why do we travel by train?
 Train travel is relaxing, practical and offers a social aspect that other transport methods simply can not match.
 However, traveling with a disability can be daunting to some.
-This doesn’t mean you can’t enjoy in the fun, though.
+This doesn’t mean you can’t enjoy the fun, though.
 This article offers some basic areas that you need to consider when planning your train trip so traveling with a disability in Europe is less stressful.

 While there are certainly some accessibility challenges, the basic fact is that the more research you do, the more accessible and fun your trip will be!
 For example; Did you know that Herculaneum’s ruins are nearly identical to Pompeii, but are wheelchair-friendly?
 And that cruise passengers with disabilities do not have to take the “donkey path” up the cliffs when visiting the Greek island of Santorini?
 Your vacation doesn’t need to be a struggle — do your homework and your trip can be filled with fully accessible hotel accommodations, accessible routes between accessible tourist attractions, and wonderful accessible travel experiences.

 - This article was written to educate about Train Travel and was made by Save A Train, The Cheapest Train Tickets Website In The World.

 Which Train to Take on Save-A-Train if you are traveling with a disability?

 If you have multiple options available to you (some countries have only one rail system), try to choose the carrier that offers the most services tailored to your Traveling with a disability needs.
 Namely; Boarding assistance and accessible sleeper cars.
 Washrooms should also be large enough to accommodate you and your wheelchair along with an escort or attendant.
 As always, ask as many questions as you can in advance to avoid unnecessary surprises!